Specialist in All Styles

 Specialist in All Styles is an album by the Senegalese band Orchestra Baobab, released in 2002.
 After the success of the Pirates Choice reissue, the band decided to record a reunion album.
 It was Orchestra Baobab's first album in 15 years.
 The album title was taken from a sign hanging outside a barbershop.

 The band supported the album with a world tour.
-The album was nominated for a Grammy Award, in the "Best Contemporary World Music Album" category.
+The album was nominated for a Grammy Award for "Best Contemporary World Music Album".

 Production

 Recorded over 10 days in London, Specialist in All Styles was produced by Nick Gold and Youssou N'Dour; ironically, N'Dour's rise in popularity in the 1980s led in part to Orchestra Baobab's disbandment.
 Among the returning members were singers Balla Sidibe and Rudy Gomis, guitarist Barthelemy Atisso, and saxophonist Issa Cissoko.
 Attiso had barely played guitar in 15 years, and had to relearn after Gold and the band's singers sent one to him.
 A new singer, Assane Mboup, contributed to the album.
 Like previous Baobab albums, Specialist was influenced by Cuban music; it also made use of mbalax and reggae sounds.

 Ibrahim Ferrer and N'Dour sang on "Hommage à Tonton Ferrer".
 Many songs are remakes of the band's earlier hits, although "Bul Ma Miin" was written for the album.
 "Ndongoy Daara", about malfeasance in Qur'anic educational institutions, was written by the band's first singer, Laye Mboup.
 The vocals are in Wolof, Mandinka, Spanish, and French.